ssanj/babyloncandle/posts/2018-10-04-how-does-filterm-work-in-haskell.md

 filterM (\n -> [True, False]) numbers
 ```

 What do you reckon the answer would be?
-Probably not:
+Probably not a [powerset](https://en.wikipedia.org/wiki/Power_set):

 ```{.haskell .scrollx}
 [[1,2,3,4,5],[1,2,3,4],[1,2,3,5],[1,2,3],[1,2,4,5],[1,2,4],[1,2,5],[1,2],